 I recently wrote about how your organization’s branding is more important than SEO.
 It’s worth a read if you haven’t checked it out yet.
 The short version is that your search engine optimization is crucial, but it shouldn’t be your first priority.
 There are many steps you should take before touching SEO if you want to ensure it truly bolsters your business.

 When you do begin to implement optimization strategies, you also need the right team in place to do it.
 As a business and digital marketing consultant, this is what I help companies do every day.
-I bring their marketing efforts into alignment with their business goals, and then get the processes, resources, and people in place to ensure the company reaches its objectives and gets ROI from digital marketing.
+I bring their marketing efforts into alignment with their business goals and get the processes, resources, and people in place to ensure the company reaches its objectives and gets ROI from digital marketing.

-If this is what you’re trying to accomplish too, reach out to me for a consultation.
+If this is what you’re trying to accomplish, too, reach out to me for a consultation.